Ugocode/Budget-App/README.md

 # flutter_budget_ui

-A new Flutter project.
+A Flutter made app for budgeting.

 ## Getting Started

-This project is a starting point for a Flutter application.
+What the project looks like:

 A few resources to get you started if this is your first Flutter project: